 The editor or editorial assistant checks a received manuscript to determine whether it fits the journal’s aim and scope.
 Manuscripts out of the journal’s scope are rejected.
 Articles published fully or partly in other publications/websites are not reviewed or accepted.

 Please be aware that we check all submitted manuscripts for plagiarism.
 We use CrossCheck (powered by iThenticate, the leading plagiarism-detection system) to check for similarity to previously published documents.
 All manuscripts containing plagiarism, including self-plagiarism, and dishonesty are rejected.

 Step 3: Peer Review

 We use a double-blind system for peer review; both reviewers’ and authors' identities remain anonymous.
-The submitted manuscript is peer reviewed by at least one expert.
+The submitted manuscript is peer reviewed by 1-3 reviewers.
 In some rare cases, according to the recommendations from editors and reviewers, a second round of peer review may be initiated.
 Please see a sample of Result of Review.

 Step 4: Acceptance/Rejection Decision